 NKT study and meditation programs

 Based on the books, Geshe Kelsang has arranged three study and meditation programs that are proving to be a very effective way for people to take Buddha’s teachings to heart and make continual, steady progress.
-He has laid the foundations for modern-day Buddhist practice on whichever level people choose to participate, and without contradicting their culture or politics.
-Based on these programs, the NKT has been able to establish many centers worldwide in response to demand.
+He has laid the foundations for modern-day Buddhist practice on whichever level people choose to participate, and without contradicting their culture or politics — from northern Europe to Kwa-Zulu Natal.
+Based on these programs, the NKT has been able to establish thousands upon thousands of centers and groups worldwide in response to demand.

 Geshe Kelsang Gyatso’s background